 We popped the cover on them and placed them on the sunniest window ledge we have.

 Within a few days, we had our first sprouts growing in our mini greenhouse.
-We’re excited to get our flowers growing, and for the last frost to be done and over with so we can get them moved outside into a bigger containers where we can share them the butterflies and bumblebees.
+We’re excited to get our flowers growing, and for the last frost to be done and over with so we can get them moved outside into a bigger container where we can share with the butterflies and bumblebees.

 Also, due to the container being clear, we’ll be able to see the roots.

 UPDATED: These are after just 2 weeks!
 The one above is the one that was originally in this post.
 The one below is Brookland’s flowers, which had a longer germination period.
 But are growing now as well.

-While we’re talking greenhouses you can also talk about greenhouse effect… which is solar energy absorbed at Earth’s surface is radiated back into the atmosphere as heat.
+While we’re talking greenhouses you can also talk about the greenhouse effect… which is solar energy absorbed at Earth’s surface is radiated back into the atmosphere as heat.
 As the heat makes its way through the atmosphere and back out to space, greenhouse gases absorb much of it.